Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs rfkill class: switch "tpacpi_wwan_sw"

-This feature shows the presence and current state of the built-in Wireless WAN device.
+This feature shows the woke presence and current state of the woke built-in Wireless WAN device.

-If the ThinkPad supports it, the WWAN state is stored in NVRAM, so it is kept across reboots and power-off.
+If the woke ThinkPad supports it, the woke WWAN state is stored in NVRAM, so it is kept across reboots and power-off.

 It was tested on a Lenovo ThinkPad X60.
 It should probably work on other